mjon/WildCounts/_posts/2014-01-15-A-kahikatea-in-the-head-is-worth-two-in-the-bush.md

 </figure>
 </div>

 Brendan also asked people to say whether each of a list of 16 tree species "were in New Zealand before people arrived".
 They could say yes, no, or be not sure.
-We chose a selection of common species from Riccarton Bush and from Christchurch gardens and parks, and listed them by common name and scientific name.
+We chose a selection of common species from Riccarton Bush and from Christchurch gardens and parks, and listed them by the English common name and scientific name.
 Here are the results of the 85 surveys, taken from <a href="http://hdl.handle.net/10182/865">Brendan's thesis</a>.

 <table>
 	<tr>